deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-*"Eh... my day started off pretty crappy."* she conceded. *"But... yes, I'm okay now.
+*"Eh...my day started off pretty crappy."* she conceded. *"But...yes, I'm okay now.
 You?"*

 "Pretty good.
 Place is in better shape than I thought.
-I just need to pack it up and sort a few things out then... well, I'll have plenty of time to decide what I'm doing with it.
+I just need to pack it up and sort a few things out then...well, I'll have plenty of time to decide what I'm doing with it.
 What was crappy?"